Project portfolio management (PPM) describes how project managers wrangle the often-confusing mix of interrelated, dependent, and connected projects.

 - An evaluation of associated risks.
-It is important to take a broadly inclusive approach to risk and not only measure in financial terms but include schedule, scope, resources, and technology risks.
+It is important to assess risk not only in financial terms but also in terms of schedule, scope, resources, and technology.

 Once your portfolio has been rolled out, it can be difficult to see where to go from there.
 Here are a few tips for achieving success:

-- Prioritize the accurate identification of risks and associated remediation strategies.
+- Prioritize the accurate identification of risks and associated remediation strategies (ie. risk management)

-- Enable architects, IT planning teams, and C-suite to align execution with business strategy
+- Enable architects, IT planning teams, and the C-suite to align execution with business strategy

 - better decision making

 - decreased probability of overspending